DFE-Digital/bat-design-history/app/posts/find-teacher-training/2022-05-26-making-the-service-more-browseable.md

 ### Summary findings

-* Candidates responded positively to the new design concepts, all navigating to the results page without issue.
+- Candidates responded positively to the new design concepts, navigating to the results page without issue.
-* Find is definitely a good place to present information that candidates can often miss, as candidates noted this information unprompted and found it useful or new.
+- Find is a good place to present information that candidates can often miss, as candidates noted this information unprompted and found it useful or new.
-* Most participants had spent time on Get into Teaching, but hadn’t always retained information that would help them in their search.
+- Most participants had spent time on Get Into Teaching (GIT) but hadn’t always retained information that would help them in their search.
-* A dominant mental model for candidates is choosing a training provider, rather than choosing a course, this design approach better fits this mental model.
+- A dominant mental model for candidates is choosing a training provider rather than a course.
+This design approach better fits this mental model.
-* There is a need for more clarity for school-led courses and provider type, but this could reinforce existing misconceptions.
+- There is a need for more clarity for school-led courses and provider types, but this could reinforce existing misconceptions.

 ## Further work